OWASP/owasp-summit-2017/Workshops/REST-IAM.md

 ### Problem statement

 REST APIs are ubiquitous.
-Since Stege Yegge's rant, every self-respecting platform has worked on exposing its capabilities via REST APIs.
-Monetization of APIs in the API economy is a present-day gold rush.
-REST APIs is the favored way to connect micro-services.
 Yet, solid insights into securing REST APIs are lacking.
 The OWASP cheat sheet is notably out of date, focusing on issues such as session management that hark back to a past where REST services were merely a data layer for simple web applications.
 Contemporary REST APIs serve a multitude of consumers covering a wide variety of profiles.
 The game has changed and we need to rethink the security measures we take to protect the APIs, consumers and end users.

 ### Questions